 - Cut the wood, and nail the pieces together to form a box.

 - Install the drawer runners inside the step and on the drawer box by nailing them in.
-Instead of installing knobs to open the drawers, consider leaving an inconspicuous gap on top of the kickboard so that no one will know you have staircase drawers.
+Instead of installing knobs to open the drawers, consider leaving an inconspicuous gap on the kickboard so that no one will know you have staircase drawers.

 - Your staircase drawers are now ready to use!

 3. Construct a Food Storage Container

 During a disaster, your home might be ransacked for food or essential supplies, but the ransackers may not look there if you have a large underfloor food storage container.

 Now is an excellent time to construct an underfloor food storage container because you never know when disaster will strike.
 You can begin by finding the best place in your home for it, and below are some tips to help you along:

 - Consider a place that doesn’t usually get a lot of sunshine or isn’t close to a heating vent, as this could affect the integrity of your stored items